 Is there a fee associated with being a family of a Frosted Face?

 We are completely funded by donations, grants and fundraisers.
 We do not have adoption fees, as our primary goal is to place and support our Frosted Faces with Families who welcome otherwise "unadoptable" animals and are dedicated to fulfilling our promise.

 Where do Frosted Faces come from?

 Senior animals, dubbed Frosted Faces, come primarily from Southern California.
-We do not take animals surrendered by their owners.
+We rarely take animals surrendered by their owners.
 We rescue animals from the shelter system with no advocates whose lives are in jeopardy.